Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Being sued for debt is something that millions of Americans experience, yet many do not know how to handle the situation.
-The initial idea of many people is to avoid the situation altogether and ignore it.
+Many people's initial idea is to avoid the situation altogether and ignore it.
 This is the wrong thing to do.
 It is essential that you respond to the debt collector as soon as possible.
-Typically you have a window of anywhere from 20 to 30 days.
-Refusing to appear in court will make the problem much worse, and will allow the debt collector to win automatically.
-This leads to a judgment against you and various consequences.
+Typically, you have a window of anywhere from 14 to 30 days.
+Failing to respond to the lawsuit can have a devastating impact.

 Consequences of a default judgment